The Thief of Bagdad (1924 film): Preservation status

 The George Eastman Museum has a 16mm triacetate positive print.

 Remakes

 The 1940 film of the same name made the title character, played by Sabu, a sidekick for a handsome prince rather than the leading man.
 Indian actor M. G. Ramachandran assumed the role of Ali, the thief of Baghdad in the 1960 film Baghdad Thirudan.
-The 1924 film was directly remade in Europe in 1961 as Il Ladro di Bagdad, with Steve Reeves in the lead, while a 1978 made-for-television film combined plot elements of these with others from the Sabu version.
+The 1924 film was directly remade in Europe in 1961 as Il Ladro di Bagdad, with Steve Reeves in the lead, while a 1978 film combined plot elements of these with others from the Sabu version.

 A number of Indian films, were made under the titles of: Baghdad Ka Chor (The Thief of Baghdad) in 1934, 1946, 1955; Baghdad Gaja Donga (Thief of Baghdad) in 1968; and Thief of Baghdad in 1969 and 1977.
 A television series, Thief of Baghdad, was also made in India which aired on Zee TV between 2000 and 2001.